scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1).md

 **Alex:** Delete, and that's all.
 Time to get to the lab.

-### Argument between Seraphina and another researcher
+### Scene 2: Argument between Seraphina and another researcher
 ---
 **Researcher:** ...there *might* be a hidden variable theory that explains quantum entanglement.